 For more than 400 years The Drapers’ Company has been trustee of almshouse charities and provider of almshouse accommodation.
-It is currently trustee for three London-based almshouse trusts that offer 175 units of accommodation for older people in need in Greenwich, Haringey and Southwark, providing a home where almost 200 residents can live independently in vibrant communities of older people.
+As trustee of The Drapers' Almhouse Charity (Charity Registration No. 209850).
+It currently has three London-based almshouse estates that offer 175 units of accommodation for older people in need in Greenwich, Haringey and Southwark, providing a home where almost 200 residents can live independently in vibrant communities of older people.

 The almshouses are run by Hanover Housing Association and each has its own full-time estate manager to support residents and oversee the day-to-day running of the estate.
-Each home also has its own intercom emergency alarm system.
+Each home also has its own out-of-hours emergency call system.

 Residents pay a contribution towards the cost of running the almshouses and also pay their own utility bills and council tax.